 Fruit (most often apple, sometimes grapefruit) pectin is easy to find in health food stores and better supermarkets, and is the gelling agent for the jelly.
 Sizes and measurements for pectin vary wildly, which can get frustrating, so I am simplifying this for you.
 I used envelopes that measured 11/2 tablespoons.
 If you buy your pectin loose in jars, as opposed to envelopes, just measure it by tablespoons.

 2 cups unfiltered apple cider vinegar (health foods stores)

 3 packets apple pectin (each packet is about 1 1/2 tablespoons: 4 1/2 tablespoons total

 2 dozen medium size jalapenos (do not remove the seeds: when I say hot, I mean hot!)

 4 cups sugar

 1 teaspoon salt

 1 teaspoon ground cloves

 Whisk the vinegar and the pectin in a wide bottom stainless steel pot until smooth. turn on the flame.
-In a food processor, finely grind the peppers, and add to the pot, with all remaining ingredients.
+In a food processor, grind the peppers very fine, and add to the pot, with all remaining ingredients.
 Bring to a boil, then reduce the flame to medium.
 Let the mixture cook twenty minutes.
 Pour the mixture into perfectly clean and dry wide mouth glass jars while still hot.
 It will yield about 3 pints.
 The mixture will firm up as it cools.
-Store in the refrigerator
+Store in the refrigerator.